FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/blog/filecoin-foundation-2024-annual-report.md

 [Decentralized Storage Alliance (DSA)](https://dsalliance.io/): A professional organization including global leaders from AMD, EY, Seagate, Supranational, Protocol Labs, and FF, DSA’s mission is to imagine a better path to decentralized data storage for enterprise organizations.

 [Democracy’s Library](https://archive.org/details/democracys-library): An Internet Archive initiative, Democracy’s Library, creates a [free, open collection ](/blog/democracys-library-announces-more-than-a-petabyte-of-government-data-uploaded-to-the-filecoin-network)of government data so that government research and publications from around the world remain permanently accessible to the public.
-This project now hosts the Aruba Collection, which is being [uploaded to the Filecoin network](https://blog.archive.org/2024/04/08/aruba-launches-digital-heritage-portal-preserving-its-history-and-culture-for-global-access) for long-term preservation.

 [DMRV of Natural Capital](https://github.com/filecoin-project/devgrants/issues/1062): This project will develop a new method for valuing ecosystems based on the services they provide and the value of their natural capital stock, leveraging Filecoin for data storage.